• Facebook

 If you don’t want to coat your ham in a glaze, you can also prepare a ham rub.
 Mix together 1/2 cup brown sugar, 1 1/2 tablespoons paprika, 1 tablespoon smoked paprika, 2 teaspoons black pepper, 1 teaspoon kosher salt, 2 teaspoons garlic powder, 1 teaspoon onion powder and 1 teaspoon mustard powder.
 Coat your ham in the rub, then bake as directed.

 One of the best parts of making ham is the leftovers!
-Be sure to check out this post for 40 ideas on how to use up your leftover holiday ham.
+Try making soup, a casserole, ham and corn chowder or some ham sandwiches.
+Be sure to check out this post for leftover ham recipes.

 How to Cook A Ham - The Best Baked Ham